AMD Ryzen 7 5700X Review: A Price Cut Disguised as a New Chip

 The Ryzen 7 5700X's biggest competition comes in the form of the 41% cheaper $175 Core i5-12400 that is similar in gaming but trails it in threaded applications, while the Core i5-12600K takes a much larger lead in all facets of performance, but for 10% less cash.

-The Ryzen 7 5700X lands within 2% of its higher-priced predecessor, the 5800X, in gaming, and a dead-simple one-click process (PBO) allows it to match the 5800X in threaded applications.
+In gaming, the Ryzen 7 5700X lands within 2% of its higher-priced predecessor, the 5800X, and a dead-simple one-click process (PBO) allows it to match the 5800X in threaded applications.

 Given the similarities, the Ryzen 7 5700X is really just a price cut for the Ryzen 7 5800X, but it comes disguised as a new product.